-Due to its addictive potential, the Drug Enforcement Agency has labelled cocaine as a Schedule II drug.
+Due to its addictive potential, the Drug Enforcement Agency has labeled cocaine as a Schedule II drug.
 Although it can have medicinal uses, it is rarely used for those reasons.
 Nowadays, cocaine is most often used for illicit purposes.
 It is a party drug that is often abused by young adults.
 It’s especially popular among college students.
 While cocaine use in the nation is declining, cocaine abuse among college students is actually at an all-time high.

 Cocaine use is made even more dangerous due to the fact that it is often cut with other drugs and illicit agents.
 It’s not unusual to find drugs, like fentanyl, mixed in with cocaine.
 Polydrug use of cocaine can be fatal.
-The drug interactions can enhance the effects of both cocaine and the other drugs.
+The drug interactions can enhance the effects of both cocaine and other drugs.

 There are two forms of cocaine: the water-soluble hydrochloride salt and the water-insoluble cocaine base.
 Drug abusers inject or snort the former and smoke the latter.
 Both produce a high of varying lengths.